meidanzhu/meidanzhu.github.io/_posts/2020-08-05-rails_project.markdown

     has_many :users, through: :photos end
 ```
-*In a Rails app, the basic belongsto and hasmany relationship is required for the models to access each other.*
+*In a Rails app, the basic belongs_to and has_many relationship is required for the models to access each other.*
 * ActiveRecord association also gives us methods based of the assocations.
 - The build method provides the same functionality as .new would, but instantiates with the defined association.
 For example, @photo.categories.build instantiates a category object that is already associated with @photo.
 Just like .new, the object has not been saved to the database.
 - Reader and Writer Methods.